 A copy of the TEN also needs to be sent to the police and the environmental health officer.
-Copies will be sent automatically upon completion of our online application form.
+Copies will be sent automatically upon completion of our application form.

 Whilst the minimum notice you have to give is 10 working days, we would encourage you to serve your TEN as soon as possible during the process of arranging the event to make sure you can get the permission you want.